MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

 ## Firewall Manager
 * A tool to manage the rules across all WAFs in all accounts within an organisation
 * Also supports management of AWS Shield, and EC2/VPC security groups

+## AWS GuardDuty
+* A tool that analyses various AWS logs using AI and machine learning techniques to identify suspicious behaviour.
+  * CloudTrail
+  * VPC logs
+  * DNS logs
+* GuardDuty does *not* scan CloudWatch logs.
+* If GuardDuty identifies something that may need to be acted upon, it fires a CloudWatch alert.
+  * This alert could then be consumed by a Lambda, SNS topic, or other service to be reacted to in the appropriate manner.
+* It may notify of unusual API calls, suspicious deployments, strange traffic patterns, or suspected cryptocurrency mining attacks.

+## Amazon Inspector
+* A service for generating security reports about running EC2 instances.
+* Assesses:
+  * Host OS/software vulnerabilities
+    * Requires the Amazon Inspector Agent package to be installed on the EC2 instance
+  * Network accessibility vulnerabilities
+    * Is performed by the Amazon Inspector service itself so requires no agent to be running on the EC2 instance
+* Once the report is generated by the service, it is sent to an SNS topic.

+## Amazon Macie
+* An AI tool to discover PII (Personally-Identifiable Information) held within AWS services on an account.
+* If enabled on a service (e.g. S3), Macie will search through the data held within it and attempt to identify whether or not any PII exists.
+* If Macie finds PII, it will notify EventBridge.
+  * EventBridge integrations can then respond to the notification accordingly.